-However, one day you will have to manually empty your grey (the one attached with kitchen sinks, wash basins and shower) and black tanks (toilet waste).
+However, one day you will have to manually empty your grey (the one attached with kitchen sinks, washbasins, and shower) and black tanks (toilet waste).
 Dumping the tanks generally involves, connecting a hose and opening a gate valve by pulling a lever under the belly of the RV.
-Part of your walk through will be training you how to deal with the tanks, so make sure to pay attention.
+Part of your walk-through will be training you on how to deal with the tanks, so make sure to pay attention.

 Where to Empty RV Waste Tank